ruanbekker/terraform-ansible-primer/README.md

 This is a terraform and ansible primer repo that I've setup for myself to use terraform to deploy EC2 instances and dump the instance details to a ansible inventory file using terraforms `local_file` resource.
 Then use ansible to deploy my ansible playbook to the target instances.

+_Related_: If you would like to use Hashicorp Packer to install the software with ansible, create the AMI and let Terraform use that AMI, checkout my [terraform-packer-ansible-nginx-basic](https://github.com/ruanbekker/terraform-packer-ansible-nginx-basic) github project.

 ## Rundown

 This demonstration does the following: